DIY Green Tea Face Mask Recipe And Guide: Go Green

 A face mask is used to keep your skin firm and hydrated, and can also target specific skin issues.
 So, why green tea?

 Green tea is positively loaded with antioxidants, whose job is to fight against free radicals.
-Most skin damage is due to free radicals (think: wrinkles, fine lines and those other signs that mean we may not be as young in biological years as we are at heart).
+Skin damage can often be caused by free radicals (think: wrinkles, fine lines and those other signs that mean we may not be as young in biological years as we are at heart).
 Therefore, it just makes sense to include green tea in a face mask that promotes healthier skin, doesn’t it?
 I thought so, too.

 If you like green tea, then you’ve probably heard of Matcha powder.
 Matcha is from the same plant as green tea, but is a far more concentrated form (and generally, more expensive, too).
 That’s because Matcha has a higher concentration of polyphenols known as chlorophyll, which has anticancer and antioxidant properties.
 In fact, the matcha form of green tea has 137 times more antioxidants than the regular version.
 Just imagine what that could do for your skin!